Janolus fuscus: Predators

 In California, Navanax is a known predator of Janolus.
 Navanax tracks the slime of Janolus by using chemoreceptors.
 When Janolus is about to be caught, it rolls into a ball, leaving its cerata exposed.
 If there is a water current, as if often the case, the sea slug may then be passively rolled away from the predator.

-Parasitic Threats
+Parasitic threats

 Janolus fuscus can be infected with a parasitic crustacean called Ismaila belciki.
 This is fairly common, and in some monitored populations of the nudibranchs such as Coos Bay, Oregon's, the rate of infection is up to 80%.
 When I. belciki is present in this species, it is covertly located inside the body cavity so the only portion that can be seen from the outside are egg sacs.
-The parasite does not interfere with the growth of its host, but it poaches off the sea slug for many functions including taking the nudibranch's resources that it uses for egg producution to use for I. belciki's own egg production, making reproduction slow for the host and the survival rate lower as a whole.
+The parasite does not interfere with the growth of its host, but it poaches off the sea slug for many functions including taking the nudibranch's resources that it uses for egg production to use for I. belciki's own egg production, making reproduction slow for the host and the survival rate lower as a whole.